Abijith27UK/Abijith27UK/README.md

 ### 👨‍🎓 About Me

-- 🎓 Studying B.Tech at IITM, graduating in 2027.
-Passionate about web dev, quant, competitive programming and AI.
-Aspiring to become an amazing software developer.
-Currently working in web development and  and will soon pursue AI.
+- 🎓 Studying B.Tech at IIT Madras, graduating in 2027
+- 🌟 Passionate about web dev, quant, competitive programming and AI
+- 💫 Aspiring to become an amazing software developer, Currently working in web development and will soon pursue AI.
 - 🌱 Currently learning: **Web Development** and **exploring AI**
 - 🚀 Passionate about: Full Stack Engineering, Competitive Programming, Stock Market and Quant
 - 📫 Reach me at: [abijith27uk@gmail.com](mailto:abijith27uk@gmail.com)